Repost Not Working in Instagram – What to Do

 - Tap the paper airplane-like icon

-If you don’t see the “Add Post to Your Story” option it’s because the other user has a private account.
-Instead, you’ll see a list of people you can send the post to and a list of people you can’t send it to.
+If you don’t see the “Add Post to Your Story” option, it’s because the other user has a private account.
+Instead, you’ll see a list of people you can send the post to and a list of people you can’t.
 The latter happens because they are not accepted followers of the original content creator.

 How to Repost with Third-Party Apps

 There are quite a few third-party apps that have reposting down to a science.
-Some are dedicated Android apps and others are for iOS, so whatever the platform you’re using, you won’t be left out.
+Some are dedicated Android apps, and others are for iOS, so whatever platform you’re using, you won’t be left out.

 Most of these apps work off the same principle.
 You simply copy the link of the post you want and then post said link on your account.
 Here is an example that works with the Repost app, available for both iOS and Android.